AlexWorx/ALib-Class-Library/docs/pages/alib_mod_time.md

 This class allows converting values of type \b %Ticks to values of type \b %DateTime and vice versa, which then can be converted further.
-Of course, it is up to the software using this type, to ensure that these ambiguities are duly made transparent to the end-user of a software: The end user has to know how converted monotonic clock values are to be interpreted!
+Of course, it is up to the software using this type, to ensure that these ambiguities are duly made transparent to the end-user of software: The end user has to know how converted monotonic clock values are to be interpreted!

 At the point of creation of an object of type \b %TickConverter, internally two "probe" values